dcyoung/dcyoung.github.io/_pages/cookbook.md

   - Unsupervised approach
     - cluster data... looking for meaningful/well formed clusters
   - Use simple or naive feature embeddings for the data
+  - If using a multi-modal model, test data modalities individually
   - Over-fit the desired model on single sample or small sample set... if it can't over-fit a single sample, there might not be enough signal in the data

 ### Setup for experiments